-At the Annual Meeting of Members on June 28, 2020, members in good standing of the Council of Canadians elected five (5) members to serve as Directors-at-Large on the Board.
+At the Annual Meeting of Members on June 28, 2020, members in good standing of the Council of Canadians electeded five (5) members to serve as Directors-at-Large on the Board.
+In addition, chapters unanimously supported two chapter representatives to serve on the board for their regions.
+Meet the Candidates

 The Council of Canadians is inviting candidates to serve on its Board of Directors.
 Any Council of Canadians member in good standing is eligible and welcome to apply.
 Members from equity seeking groups are strongly encouraged to apply.
 Increased equity, inclusion and diversity is central to the Council of Canadians’ ongoing renewal as a member-based, movement-driven, progressive, national organization.